Leo2403-LB/EECS6893_Final_Report/README.md

 - For backend testing and demonstrations, please use `final/app.py`.
 - Machine learning inference is currently experimental and mainly documented through notebooks rather than real-time deployment.

+## Introduction Video

+- You can get more detailed information in our introduction video on YouTube: